manfontan/mongodb-bootcamp/PITCHME.md

 ### Why do organizations use LDAP?

+- Widely deployed in companies all over the world.
-Information for an entire organization can be consolidated into a central repository.
+- Information for an entire organization can be consolidated into a central repository.
-LDAP also has a well-defined client Application Programming Interface (API), the number of LDAP-enabled applications are numerous and increasing in quantity and quality.
+- LDAP also has a well-defined client Application Programming Interface (API), the number of LDAP-enabled applications are numerous and increasing in quantity and quality.

 +++
   - Lightweight